 The term “primary” has, however, taken on a different gloss to imply that one parent is in a position to dictate certain things, that is, make decisions, by virtue of that designation, whether or not that decision making power has been decided.
 This follows from the decision of the Manitoba Court of Appeal in Lamont-Daneault v.
 Daneault, in which they determined that decision-making should usually reside with the primary parent.

-A “shared custody” arrangement is, as defined by the Child Support Guidelines, about which you will find more in our Primer on Child Support, is defined as one where a child's physical custody is shared between the parents with each having the child in his or her care between 40% and 60% of the time over the year.
+A “shared custody” arrangement, as defined by the Child Support Guidelines, about which you will find more in our Primer on Child Support, is defined as one where a child's physical custody or parenting time is shared between the parents with each having the child in their respective care between 40% and 60% of the time over the year.

 A non-custodial parent, a term used for the other parent who does not have the sole custody, as the other parent in a sole custody situation is often called, may seek to have “access” or “visitation rights” to the child.
 While this gives the non-custodial parent and child an opportunity to spend time together, that parent is not, without more from the court, entitled to make decisions for the child beyond the provision of day-to-day care.

 Supervision can be by a family member, friend, other interested and trustworthy third party, or by a professional, as the court may determine.

-Physical care and control is the practical side of joint custody; that is, the determination of where the children will live.
-The division of physical custody or "care and control" can be agreed upon or ordered by the court.
+Physical care and control or parenting time is the practical side of joint custody; that is, the determination of where the children will live.
+The division of physical custody or "care and control" or "parenting time" can be agreed upon or ordered by the court.
 It may be as simple or complicated as the parties’ lives and the best interests of the children dictate or require.
-The division of the children's time with each parent may be as simply put as "the parties may agree" or can be highly structured down to the minute details of time, who picks up and returns the children, where, what will be sent with them, and so on and so on.
+The division of the children's time with each parent may be simply put "as the parties may agree" or can be highly structured down to the minute details of time, who picks up and returns the children, where, what will be sent with them, and so on and so on.

 Complex arrangements require flexibility, consideration, and compromise to work well.
 For those who do not get along, parties may try to program their lives and the lives of their children in exquisite detail.
 The courts are usually reluctant to impose complicated solutions on families without agreement, but hard cases demand decisions.